-Proposal No. 6: Continuation of Guidelines on Response to Large-Scale Purchase of the Company's Shares etc. (Takeover Defensive Measures)
+Proposal No. 4: Continuation of Guidelines on Response to Large-Scale Purchase of the Company's Shares etc. (Takeover Defensive Measures)

-The continuation of "Guidelines on Response to Large-Scale Purchase of the Company's Shares etc. (Takeover Defensive Measures)" (hereinafter referred to as the "Response Guidelines") was approved by the shareholders at the Company's 79th Ordinary General Meeting of Shareholders held on June 25, 2009, by a majority of voting rights of the attending shareholders.
-As the effective term of the Response Guidelines is until the conclusion of this General Meeting of Shareholders, however, the Company has looked into the proper configuration of the Response Guidelines, including whether or not the Response Guidelines needs to be ongoing, from the viewpoint of securing and enhancing the common interests of the Company shareholders and the corporate value of the Company, before the expiration of the board of directors of the Company (hereinafter referred to as the "Board of Directors") on May 23, 2012 (hereinafter referred to as the "Board Meeting"), the continuation of the Response Guidelines upon partial modification thereof, subject to the approval of shareholders of the Company.
+The continuation of "Guidelines on Response to Large-Scale Purchase of the Company's Shares etc. (Takeover Defensive Measures)" (hereinafter referred to as the "Response Guidelines") was approved by the shareholders at the Company's 82nd Ordinary General Meeting of Shareholders held on June 27, 2012, by a majority of voting rights of the attending shareholders.
+As the effective term of the Response Guidelines runs until the conclusion of this General Meeting of Shareholders, however, the Company has looked into the proper configuration of the Response Guidelines, including whether or not the Response Guidelines needs to be ongoing, from the viewpoint of securing and enhancing the common interests of the Company shareholders and the corporate value of the Company, before the expiration of the effective term of the Response Guidelines.
+Consequently, the Company determined, at the meeting of the board of directors of the Company (hereinafter referred to as the "Board of Directors") on May 21, 2015 (hereinafter referred to as the "Board Meeting"), as described below in <Necessity of maintaining Response Guidelines,> the continuation of the Response Guidelines upon partial modification thereof, subject to the approval of shareholders of the Company.